BentBr/rusty_dev_tool/README.md

 In your current project RDT will check for a local config in `%project-root%/.rusty-dev-tool/config.toml`.
 Those entries will override the ones in the global config.

+See the example config files for the [home config](examples/configs/home_config.toml) and the [project config](examples/configs/project_config.toml).
 #### Naming
 It's not needed to have RDT named as `rdt`.
 You can rename the binary to whatever you like. \
-Just make sure to update the home config: `rdt_name="mfc"` if you work in _my fancy company_ and decided to have your internal tool used as such. \
+Just make sure to update the home config: `rdt_name="mfc"` if you work for _my fancy company_ and decided to have your internal tool used as such. \
-On Unix systems you only need to rename the file in respective binary folder.
+On Unix systems you only need to rename the file in respective binary folder. \
+`mv /usr/local/bin/rdt /usr/local/bin/mfc`

+Now, you can use rdt like: `mfc start` or `mfc shell`.

-#### Updating
+#### Updating from custom fork / repo
 If you don't want to use the official repository for updates, you can set the following in your config: \
 `download_path="https://my-own-repo.com/rdt/releases/download"` \
 and \
 `meta_path="https://api.my-own-repo.com/repos/rdt/releases/latest"`

 The download path builds the key like: https://github.com/BentBr/rusty_dev_tool/releases/download/v0.2.0/rdt-macos-aarch64-v0.2.0 \
-And the meta path checks for the `tag_name` in the json response. \
+And the meta path checks for the `tag_name` in the json response.

-You can check the [release workflow](.github/workflows/release.yaml) for it.
+Please check the [release workflow](.github/workflows/release.yaml) for it.

 ## Available Commands
 All commands which are running _docker-compose_ do check before if x-mutagen is configured and will run _mutagen-compose_ if so.